rochabr/reactor-ais/01-logicapps/README.md

 ## Hosting your web site with Azure Static Web App

-We will now create a simple HTML file with the content that will allow us to call the Logic App.
+We will create a very simple website to host an HTML file, connected to a new GitHub repository.
+For a more detailed tutorial on how to deploy static web apps using popular frameworks like Angular, Blazor, React and Vue, or to connect to an Azure DevOps repository, follow [this guide](https://learn.microsoft.com/en-us/azure/static-web-apps/get-started-portal?tabs=vanilla-javascript&pivots=github).

 ### Create new GitHub repository to host our HTML file